pojntfx/gon2n/README.md

 edge "7f1c60ed-e298-47a1-abe7-cefa61e4d886" created
 ```

-You can retrieve the running supernodes with `edgectl get`:
+You can retrieve the running edges with `edgectl get`:

 ```shell
 $ edgectl get